zengde/run-jekyll-on-windows/3-syntax-highlighting.md

 <img alt="Screenshot from the Python installation" src="../public/img/python-path.png" class="img-nice">

 ### Install pip

+pip is already installed if you're using Python 2 >=2.7.9 or Python 3 >=3.4 downloaded from python.org.

+Additionally, pip will already be installed if you're working in a Virtual Envionment created by virtualenv or pyvenv.

+if pip is already installed,you can skip to [Install Python base of Pygments section](#pygments)

 Pip is a tool for installing and managing Python packages, similar to Ruby Gems.
 You'll need it to install Pygments, the Python package that pygments.rb uses to highlight your code.